Jigglebizz/CoreAudioTest/ReadMe.md

 ## Core Audio Test App
 This application polls the system's audio devices and opens an audio stream to the default device.
 There is a framework in place to build 'plugins' for generating or affecting audio.
-Currently, a sine-wave generator and digital-noise generator are available, but I would like to build some effects like delay or reverb.
+Currently, a sine-wave generator and digital-noise generator are available, but I would like to build some effects like delay or reverb. :guitar:

 Built and tested in Visual Studio Community 2017